 One way to improve coverage guidelines in both systems and processes would be to establish an agency to assess the clinical and cost effectiveness of tests.
 This agency—which could take the form of a third-party nonprofit agency, a consortium, or a new government agency—could be a coordinated effort by payers, CMS, pharmaceutical and biotechnology companies, and diagnostics players.
 The formation of new oversight agencies (for example, an FDA center for diagnostics) could also help.
 Notably, single-payer systems, such as those that predominate in Europe, have two advantages in adopting personalized medicine: they are not as susceptible to longitudinal-accounting issues, and coverage decisions can be less complex and involve fewer decision makers.

 Aligning physicians’ incentives could further hasten adoption.
 In many countries, physicians get disproportionately higher rates for procedure-oriented services than for evaluation and management.
 They therefore often have a real financial disincentive to perform tests that might make further treatment unnecessary.

 Efforts are under way to shift toward a more outcome-based approach to reimbursement, so that physicians will have incentives to use and act on appropriate personalized-medicine diagnostics.
 Yet to encourage adoption, payers should also work to develop a system ensuring that physicians are reimbursed for the test itself.
-Moreover, in the United States, personalized-medicine tests are now billed by a nonscalable approach called “CPT code stacking,” which can encourage laboratories to game the system.
+Moreover, in the United States, personalized-medicine tests are now billed by a nonscalable approach called “CPT2 code stacking,” which can encourage laboratories to game the system.
 Eventually, individual codes that are commensurate with a test’s cost and value and that provide appropriate reimbursement to physicians will have to be developed for each molecular diagnostic.

 Investment by pharmaceutical and biotechnology companies